MashiatAnjum/Evershop_Manual_Testing/README.md

 # Manual testing task
-It is a manual testing project in both UI and API Level.Here, the main focus is sysytem testing process in an e-commerce platform.
+It is a manual testing project in both UI and API Level.Here, the main focus is sysytem testing process of an e-commerce platform.

 # Given Task Assesment
 # Q1|[Mark 20]